ikiapps/detectSilence/README.md

 ### Make the binary

-Build the project with Xcode.
-Show the Products folder in the Finder from Xcode.
-Copy the contents of the Products folder to a location of your choice.
-The `detectSilence` binary is needed along with the RxSwift.framework directory and its contents.
-The detectSilence.swiftmodule directory is not needed because the Swift libraries are accessed from the toolchain (the command-line tools) of Xcode.
-This is the external source mentioned in the introduction.

-That concludes the installation process.
+A default install path of `~/bin` is set in the target's build settings.
+Please change this path if you prefer a different location.

+Build the target and the binary will be installed along with the RxSwift framework.

 Once installed, the compiled script can be accessed as a normal command.

-### Binary copy path in build phases

-Under build phases for the `detectSilence` target, there are copy phases that copy the freshly built binaries to an Absolute Path of your choice as set in build settings under $(USER_BIN_PATH).

 ## Conclusion